Ansul8012/Houseprediction/readme.md

 ...
 Now Pickle the model to file ( serialize it to byte stream so that this already trained model can be used anywhere without training it again and again....)

+# create a new env whenver starting project..

+python3 -m venv myenv

+python3 -m venv → Command to create virtual environment myenv → Name of your virtual environment folder (you can name it anything)

+# Activate the env

+source myenv/bin/activate

+# name the tools or dependices or framwworks required for this project to requirements.txt

+and then ....
+in terminal

+pip install -r requirements.txt